cirorusso2910/GravityNet/README.markdown

 ### 2. INITIALIZATION
 Before any modification to the source implementation, it is necessary to define work paths.

-    $PATH$ is defined in:
+    path is defined in:
         net/initialization/folders/default_folders.py
-    according to $WHERE$ parameter to manage multiple work paths
+    according to --where parameter to manage multiple work paths

-    $DATASET-STRUCTURE$ is defined in:
+    dataset-structure is defined in:
         net/initialization/folders/dataset_folders.py
     The dataset-structure is defined in the form of a dictionary (an example is given in the code)